Series / What's My Line?

 holds the record for the longest-running Game Show

 in network primetime.
 After its CBS run, it went into daily syndication from 1968-75.
-Unlike its siblings, To Tell the Truth
+Unlike its sister shows To Tell the Truth

 and I've Got A Secret